What Is Stage 3 Mesothelioma?

-Pleural mesothelioma accounts for between 70 and 90 percent of all cases of the disease.
-It affects the pleura (lining of the lungs and chest) and is the only form of mesothelioma with a defined staging system.
+If you have been diagnosed with mesothelioma, odds are you probably have it in your pleura.
+Pleural mesothelioma accounts for 70% and 90% of all disease cases.
+It affects the pleura, the lining of the lungs and chest, and is the only type with a defined staging system.

-- Spread is localized to one side of the chest cavity, potentially reaching the lymph nodes or diaphragm
+- Cancer is localized to one side of the chest cavity and may reach the lymph nodes or diaphragm

 - Cancer may have reached the pericardium (heart sac)

-- Metastasis may be too extensive for resective surgery
+- Metastasis may be too extensive for surgery

-- Spread may be more expansive, reaching into the abdomen or other nearby organs
+- Cancer may be more expansive, getting into the abdomen or other nearby organs

-When mesothelioma occurs in the abdomen rather than the chest cavity, it is called peritoneal mesothelioma.
+Cancer formed in the abdomen is peritoneal mesothelioma.
 This form is rare, accounting for only about 660 cases annually.
-For this reason, there is no defined staging system in place.
+There hasn’t been a staging system yet because of the very small amount of data to collect.

-Doctors look to the Peritoneal Cancer Index (PCI) for staging peritoneal mesothelioma.
-It measures the extent of metastasis and provides a score between 0 and 39.
-A low score represents a less aggressive cancer.
-Stage 3 patients usually have a PCI score in the range of 21 to 30.
+Instead, doctors look to the Peritoneal Cancer Index (PCI) for staging peritoneal mesothelioma.
+The PCI measures the extent of metastasis and provides a score between 0 and 39.
+A low score represents a less aggressive cancer, whereas a high score indicates a large amount of cancer.
+Stage 3 patients usually have a PCI score between 21 to 30.
+After a PCI score is determined, doctors can determine a patient’s course of treatment.

 The PCI score helps doctors determine a patient’s course of treatment.